-- Prof Richard Hobbs has been recognised with Honorary Membership to the Ecological Society of America, for his exception contribution to the field of ecology. details
+- Honorary Membership to the Ecological Society of America, for exceptional contribution to the field of ecology. details

 The group is currently working on a number of research projects around the themes of weed invasion, climate change responses, bee distribution, old-field restoration and novel ecosystems.
 A number of these projects are being carried out at UWA's Future Farm.
 Read more